Heather Moors, Waterfalls & Peregrines

 The Green Cleugh, with rugged rocky outcrops and picturesque waterfall, is home to the peregrines often seen hunting overhead.
 The waterfall on the Red Burn falls from the raised bog to the valley bottom. it is famed for its diverse and unusual flora as well as being a perfect picnicking spot.
 Following the meandering burn as the glen widens again into a wide grassy path towards Howe Cottage and Loganlea reservoir.

 Just before you reach the Howe on the right of the glen, look for the vertical rock strata.
 Much of the Pentlands has a rich and interesting geology.
 More can be found here or from the British Geological Survey.

 Flotterstone Glen / The finish

-Leaving Eastside once again, pass the Howe following the road winding down the glen by the river.
+Leaving the farm once again, pass the Howe cottage following the tarmac road winding down the glen by the river.
 Pass the reservoirs lined with Scots pines, country cottages and bobbing fishing boats.
 Easy walking, slightly downhill and country-pub-bound - the Flotterstone Inn is a welcome sight!

 When the time comes to head home, hike back, bag a lift or phone our local taxi company.
 Rab's cabs will would be more than happy to drive you home.